 In Wittgenstein’s example, much depends on the attitude of the viewer: If the imagination is looking for a duck, it will find one; if it is looking for a rabbit, then it too will appear.
 There is evidence for both, so what counts is the predisposition, the mental set, of the viewer.
 What was of course providing me with a beautiful image of Chloe [rather than a duck] was love.
 I felt that this love must have been more genuine because it had not settled on a face that was obviously, unambiguously proportioned.
 The editor of Vogue might have had difficulty including photos of Chloe in an issue, but ironically, this only reinforced my desire, for it seemed confirmation of the uniqueness that I had managed to find in her.
 How original is it to find a classically proportioned person “beautiful”?
 It surely takes greater effort, greater Proustian imagination, to locate beauty in a gap between the teeth.
 In finding Chloe beautiful, I had not settled on the obvious.
 I could perhaps see in her features things that others could not see.
 I had animated her face with her soul.”

-In the end, On Love suggests beauty is not something that can be computed and calculated according to an unambiguous scale— it’s manufactured and magnified by love.
-For more penetrating insights into this at times maddening, mysterious human emotion, read De Botton on the lover as a detective obsessed with decoding symbols and discerning meaning, dating as a form of performative playacting, and love’s two stages: idealization and disillusionment.
+In the end, On Love suggests beauty is not something that can be computed and calculated according to an unambiguous scale— it’s manufactured by love.
+For more penetrating insights into this at times maddening, mysterious human emotion, read de Botton on the lover as a detective obsessed with decoding symbols and discerning meaning, dating as a form of performative playacting, and love’s two stages: idealization and disillusionment.
 If you’re more interested in his philosophical musings on success and status, revisit him on status as the construction of culture, how gazing upon once great ruins can cure us of our status anxiety, and how expectation causes anxiety, malaise and discontentment.